Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 A Python script to automate TransferChx actions on the WeOwn Public Blockchain.

-The primary use case for the script is to automate the composure, submission and notification of transactions which contain TransferChx actions sent from a validator wallet, to one or more beneficiary wallets.
+The primary use case for the script is to automate the composure, submission and notification of transactions which contain TransferChx actions sent from a validator wallet to one or more beneficiary wallets.

 It can be combined with crontab or any other scheduling tools capable of executing python code to provide an end-to-end private CHX validator reward distribution service.